ZungBang/burpfs/README.rst

         burpfs -o backup=50,client=dumbo /path/to/mount/point

-Mount the only the *modified* contents of the backup #50 for client ``dumbo``, compared with the backup preceding it:
+Mount only the *modified* contents of the backup #50 for client ``dumbo``, compared with the backup preceding it:

 ::